MarekSutora/movie-database/README.md

 ### Styling

 - **CSS Modules with SASS**: Used for scoped styling of components to ensure modular and maintainable styles.
+- **Chakra UI**: Used as the component library for building the UI components.

 ## Project Structure